Zeta Global Holdings Corp. (ZETA) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-10, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Zeta Global Holdings Corp. ("Zeta" or the "Company") (NYSE: ZETA).
+16, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Zeta Global Holdings Corp. ("Zeta" or the "Company") (NYSE: ZETA) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR ZETA INVESTMENTS, CLICK HERE BEFORE JANUARY 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?